List of people executed in the United States, 1965–1972

 Ten people, all male, were executed in the United States between 1965–1972, four by gas chamber, four by hanging, and two by electrocution.
-All of these executions occurred between 1965 and 1967.
+All of these executions actually took place between 1965 and 1967.
 The state of Kansas would conduct their most recent executions in 1965.

-In 1972, the U.S. Supreme Court abolished the death penalty following the ruling of Furman v.
+In 1972, the U.S. Supreme Court overturned the death penalty schemes following the decision in Furman v.
 Georgia.
-Capital punishment would be reinstated in 1976 following the ruling of Gregg v.
+The legality of capital punishment was reaffirmed in 1976, in Gregg v.
 Georgia, with executions resuming in 1977.